|Talk to me on Facebook, where I share my kitchen adventures.|

 I collect cookbooks and brochures from the fifties, sixties and seventies, and have a fondness for ring-bound recipe books compiled by school-mommy committees, church groups, and so on.
 (These are a rich source of wonderful recipes, not least because, in my experience, a women who contributes a recipe to a book that's going to be circulated among her peers will contribute the very best recipe she has in her arsenal, and chances are she got it from her mother, who got it from her mother, and so on.
 Some of the recipes you'll find in cookbooks of this sort are hundreds of years old.)

 This is an ad-free, freebie-less zone

 My blog is not sponsored by anyone and I don't accept freebies or samples for review (so please don't send me them - it embarrasses me no end to turn couriers away at the gate).
 I never write blog posts (or endorse products or services) in exchange for publicity or exposure.
-I don't mean to sound prissy, but it's my belief that you can't be an independent voice in this business if you are constantly stuffing your pockets with free goodies.
+I don't mean to sound stern, but it's my belief that you can't be an independent voice in this business if you're constantly stuffing your pockets with free goodies.

 If I mention a brand or an ingredient or service or outlet on this blog, it's because I think it's excellent and worth recommending to my readers (and I always pay for it myself).
 You're welcome to send me interesting press releases, and I do appreciate invitations to launches, lunches and so forth, because they

-Where I've reproduced a recipe or article on the blog that I've been paid a fee for in my capacity as a professional freelance writer/recipe developer, I always say so.
+Where I reproduce a recipe or article for which I've been paid a fee in my capacity as a professional writer and recipe developer, I always say so.

 If you'd like to use a photograph or recipe, please drop me a line and ask!
 I never say no to a reasonable request.